-A bone spur is an overgrowth of bone that can occur along the edges of a bone.
-It is also called an osteophyte.
-Bone spurs can form on any bone, but are most commonly found in joints, where two or more bones meet.
+Bone spurs are abnormal bone growths that can occur along the edges of a bone.
+In essence, they are just extra bone tissue, that are also called osteophytes.
+Bone spurs can form on any normal bone, but are most commonly found in joints, where two or more bones meet.
 They also occur where muscles, tendons and ligaments attach to the bone.

 Some other places where bone spurs can occur and produce a lot of pain are the rotator cuff (where the shoulder bone meets the upper arm), as well as the heel of the foot, with the potential to irritate the ligament on the bottom of the foot, leading to plantar fasciitis.

 Although bone spurs can occur in any bone in the body (such as the feet), in this piece we will concentrate on spinal bone spurs.
 As previously stated, because these bony growths can occur in any part of the body, this includes any part of the spine as well.
 Therefore, they can appear along any of the three major segments of the back: lumbar spine, thoracic spine and cervical spine.

 Bone spurs tend to form on the spinal joints as a result of degenerative changes to the spine, such as osteoarthritis.
 However, other risk factors and common causes of bone spurs include:

 - An injury to the soft tissue of the back, that results in damage to a joint, tendon or ligament

 - Congenital defects of the spine